apache/ws-wss4j/README.txt

    March 2004
     * Username Token profile V1.0
     * X.509 Token Profile V1.0

 The Web Services Security part of WSS4J is fairly well tested and many WebService projects use it already.
 Also interoperability with various other implementations is well tested.

 * Support of older WSS specifications *

-WSS4J can also be configured to emulate previous WSS spec implementations with older namespaces, such as WebSphere 5.1 and WebLogic 8.1 SP2.
-The WSS4J release 1.1.0 is the last release that supports this old, draft WSS specifications.
+The WSS4J release 1.1.0 is the last release that was able to emulate previous WSS specs

 The next WSS4J releases (>= 1.5.x)
 - support the OASIS V1.0 specs and the relevant namespaces only